 Save the file and exit from the editor.

 You will also need to remove the index.html page.
 Run the following command to do so.

 Now complete the installation using a web browser, go to the following link using your favorite web browser.

 You will see the following interface.

 Click on Initialise Database link.
 Now enter your name, organization name, your email, and password for your administrator account.
-The default username for administrator account is
+The default username for administrator account is admin.

 Once the database is initialized, click on phpList setup button at the bottom of the page.
 You will be taken to the configuration page, where you can further configure the application.

 You can now configure the application or simply access the dashboard by clicking Dashboard link from the sidebar.

 In this tutorial, we have learned how to install phpList on CentOS 7.
 You can now easily install phpList to send the newsletters to your subscribers to promote your business.
 You can also easily manage the subscribers through the phpList interface.

 Want your very own server?
 Get our 1GB memory, Xeon V4, 20GB SSD VPS for £10.00 / month.